marjicaws/frntr-app/README.md

 ## Overview

-frntr is a online shopping web app where users can create an account and shop for household goods.
-Users will be able to browse different categories as well as selecting an idividual product and see more details.
-Products can be edited and deleted from the details screen.
-New products can be added to the store
+Frntr is an online shopping web app where users can create an account and shop for household goods.
+Users will be able to browse different categories as well as selecting an individual product and see more details.
+Products can be edited and deleted from the details screen and new products can be added to the store.
+Users will be able to leave written reviews for products and recently added products will appear in a carosel on the main page.

 ## Figma Design